 - Avoid the use of all forms of chemical peels for at least one month after IPL treatment.

-- Avoid skin exfoliant products from your skincare routine for at least 2 weeks.
+- Avoid skin exfoliant products from your daily skincare routine for at least 2 weeks.

 - If you have a darker skin type, your doctor may prescribe topical hydroquinone 4% to reduce the risk of hyperpigmentation developing.

 - Post-inflammatory hyperpigmentation or PIH is also a risk of treatment and your doctor may prescribe a topical steroid cream to reduce skin inflammation and PIH.

 - If you develop excessive or prolonged itching or redness or there is oozing of fluid from the skin, you must inform your practitioner urgently as this could be features of a skin infection.

 In common with any procedure involving optical radiation such as laser, there are specific risks associated with IPL treatment and your practitioner will discuss these with you in detail at your face to face consultation.
 Compared with laser treatment, the potential downtime after IPL treatment is minimal if any and the risks are much lower but it is important that patients are properly counselled on the benefits and risks of the procedure and to follow all pre and post procedure instructions in full.
 It is vital to avoid strong direct sunlight both before and after treatment.Your doctor will take a medication history as certain medicines you are taking may be associated with adverse outcomes following IPL treatment as they exert a photosensitising effect.
 You must not undergo treatment if you developed a recent tan in common with other treatments such as laser hair removal and you must defer treatment until your tan has fully subsided.
 It is important to let your practitioner know of any concerns you may have about treatment and give a full and accurate history of any medical conditions, medicines taken if any and a potential history of recent strong exposure to sunlight.